samaonline/3D-Shape-Reconstruction-from-Free-Hand-Sketches/README.md

 ### Training the sketch standarization module

 We use [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) to train the sketch standarization module.
-Our code will be released soon.
+Please refer to [sketchstd](sketchstd/).

 ### Training the reconstruction network
 Update path to STANDARIZED sketch and point cloud dataset in depthestimate//BatchFetcher.py first.